Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Introduction

-Several conceptual~\cite{cashsh07,mdss09,cakesh09b,cakesh11} and practical advances~\cite{wisish09,fzff10,mslcad10,scckms10} have recently been made that improve consistency checking and verification with fork-linearizability and related notions for remote storage and computation.
-The resulting protocols ensure that when the server is correct, the service is linearizable and (ideally) the algorithm is \emph{wait-free}, that is, every client's operations complete independently of other clients.
-It has been recognized, however, that read/write conflicts often cause such protocols to block; this applies to consistency verification for storage with fork-linearizable semantics~\cite{mazsha02,cashsh07} and for other forking consistency notions~\cite{cakesh09b,cakesh11}.
+Several conceptual~\cite{cashsh07,mdss09,cakesh09b,cakesh11} and practical ad\-van\-ces \cite{wisish09,fzff10,mslcad11,scckms10,fbfw12} have already improved consistency checking and verification with \forklin and related notions.
+These protocols ensure that when the server is correct, the service is linearizable and ideally also \emph{wait-free}, that is, every client's operations complete independently of other clients.
+It has been recognized, however, that \emph{conflicts} between operations can cause a clients to block; this applies to fork-linearizable semantics~\cite{mazsha02,cashsh07} and to other forking consistency notions~\cite{cakesh09b,cakesh11}.
+By weakening the notion of \forklin to permit some inconsistent operations in the views of the forked clients, one can circumvent blocking, as illustrated by FAUST~\cite{cakesh11} and Ve\-nus~\cite{scckms10}.

-In this paper, we go beyond storage services and propose a new protocol for consistency verification of remote computations on a Byzantine server.
-The \emph{Commutative-Operation verification Protocol} or \emph{\NAME} supports arbitrary functionalities, exploits commuting operations, and allows clients to operate concurrently and without blocking or aborting whenever feasible, while imposing fork-linearizable semantics.
-Through this guarantee Byzantine behavior of the server can be exposed easily.
-For instance, the clients can exchange some simple status messages out-of-band to check that the server operated correctly.
-Clients may therefore verify the correctness of a service in an end-to-end way.
+In this paper, we go beyond storage services and address the consistency of \emph{computation} coordinated by a Byzantine server.
+The \emph{Conflict-free Operation verification Protocol} or \emph{\NAME} imposes fork-linearizable semantics for arbitrary functionalities and allows clients to operate concurrently without blocking unless their operations conflict. \NAME extends earlier protocols aiming at the same goal, in particular, the Blind Stone Tablet (BST) protocol~\cite{wisish09}; unlike previous works, \NAME comes with a detailed formal analysis of its properties.